Degrees of Freedom and Information Criteria for the Synthetic Control Method: Abstract

 \section{Abstract}

 We provide an analytical characterization of the model flexibility of the synthetic control method (SCM) in the familiar form of degrees of freedom.
-We obtain estimable information criteria.
-These may be used to circumvent cross-validation when selecting either the weighting matrix in the SCM with covariates, or the tuning parameter in model averaging or penalized variants of SCM.
-We assess the impact of car license rationing in Tianjin and make a novel use of SCM; while a natural match is available, it and other donors are noisy, inviting the use of SCM to average over approximately matching donors.
-The very large number of candidate donors calls for model averaging or penalized variants of SCM and, with short pre-treatment series, model selection per information criteria outperforms that per cross-validation.
+We obtain estimable information criteria, which may be used to circumvent cross-validation when selecting either the tuning parameter in penalized variants of SCM or the weighting matrix in the SCM with covariates.
+We assess the impact of car license rationing in Tianjin; while a natural match is available, both it and other donors are noisy, inviting the use of SCM to average over approximately matching donors.
+The very large number of candidate donors calls for penalized variants of SCM and we observe that model selection using information criteria outperforms that based on cross-validation.